imthenachoman/nSPGetListItems/README.md

 ### onViewLoadComplete

 Next `nSPGetListItems` will get details about the view you requested or the default view for the list.
-If you provide a `onViewLoadComplete` function it will be called with three parameters and expects an `SP.CamlQuery` return.
+If you provide a `onViewLoadComplete` function it will be called with three parameters and expects an `SP.CamlQuery` return object.

     nSPGetListItems({
         "onViewLoadComplete" : function(viewFields, viewXML, camlQueru)